windicss/postcss-windicss/README.md

 ## Dev / Build modes

-`postcss-windicss` has two different mode, one for incremental dev serving and one for one-time production build.
+`postcss-windicss` has two different modes, one for incremental dev serving and one for a one-time production build.
 It's based on your `process.env.NODE_ENV` value.

 If the tool you use does not infer it to you, you can always set them explicitly by